 Cannabis cultivars that have above-average concentrations of ocimene may have fruity or sweet smells.
 Ocimene can be found in tropical fruits like mangoes, kumquats, lavender, orchids, and even hops.
 This terpene is often used in the perfume industry for its floral aroma, and is believed to be part of a plant’s natural defense against pests, mosquitoes, and other threats.

 Studies have shown that ocimene is an effective anti-inflammatory while also possessing antiviral and antifungal properties.

 Terpinolene is present in many cannabis cultivars in small amounts.
 Like alpha-pinene, terpinolene has a piney scent, with floral qualities.

 This terpene is commonly found in nutmeg, tea trees, conifers, apples, cumin and lilacs, as well as turpentine, perfumes, and flavorings.

 Terpinolene is also believed to have antioxidant, antibacterial and sedative properties.

 The different aromas of cannabis cultivars present more than differences in personal preferences.
 They are indicative of additional medicinal and therapeutic benefits that specific cannabis plants can offer, due to the varying concentrations of terpenes.
 These oils interact with other cannabinoids and components of the cannabis plant, and can be methodically combined to create one-of-a-kind cultivars and specific entourage effects.
 These entourage effects make for increasingly complex interactions in cannabis, and advancements in science empower us to produce increasingly precise cannabis products.

-To learn more about terpenes and the various components of the cannabis plant, we invite you to join the Happy Valley newsletter and stop by one of our locations for a consultation with our knowledgeable staff who can help guide your cannabis experience.
+To learn more about terpenes and the various components of the cannabis plant, we invite you to join the Happy Valley newsletter and stop by one of our locations for a consultation with our knowledgeable Hosts who can help guide your cannabis experience.